dirkbeer/Helium_Bridge_WS80/README.md

 # Helium_Bridge_WS80

 ### Note: This is a specialized version of Helium Bridge for the Ecowitt/Fine Ofsset WS-80 Weather Station.
+It includes data processing and sleep features to optimize for low-power off-grid use.
 See the [Helium-Bridge](https://github.com/dirkbeer/Helium-Bridge) repository for the more universal Bridge that can bridge multiple sensors.
 The PCB design provided there works for both.

 This repository contains Helium_Bridge_WS80, an application that bridges sensor signals from industrial, scientific, and medical (ISM) devices to the Helium LoRaWAN network.
 The code is currently based on https://github.com/lnlp/LMIC-node with additional libraries and code to receive, process, and uplink ISM band data to Helium.